jli05/jli05.github.io/_posts/2025-07-13-first-arm64-code.md

 ---
-title: My first ARM64 assembly program
+title: The first ARM64 assembly program
 layout: post
 ---

-Following the [ARM assembly tutorial](https://www.youtube.com/playlist?list=PLn_It163He32Ujm-l_czgEBhbJjOUgFhg) of LaurieWired,
+This article accompanies the Lesson 1 "Exit syscall" of LaurieWired in the [ARM assembly tutorial](https://www.youtube.com/playlist?list=PLn_It163He32Ujm-l_czgEBhbJjOUgFhg).

+## Set up the toolchain
+Launch a virtual machine with Graviton (ARM) core on Amazon Web Services (AWS).
+Install a 64-bit Linux on it and the gcc toolchain.

+## The first assembly calling exit()

 `hello.s`: